ryanbratten/arduino-pulsed-ground-solenoid-switcher/README.md

 - G1 and G2 are the gates of MOSFET1 and MOSFET2 respectively.
 - D1 and D2 are flyback diodes (1N4007).
 - R1 and R2 are 10k ohm resistors.
+- SW1 represents the input signal, a pulsed ground.
 ```

 ## Component Descriptions: